uidaholib/jekyll-collection/README.md

 # jekyll-collection

+> this was a very early conceptual prototype for [CollectionBuilder](https://collectionbuilder.github.io/).
+Don't use it!

 a project to generate a digital collection site given:
 - csv of collection metadata
 - directory of images or pdfs